Moshopy/Moshopy.github.io/README.md

 # adeola-memorial-college.ng.com

-My first website is the design of my secondary school portal
+My first website is the design of my secondary school portal.